Here are the top 10 King Cobra Facts For Kids which will provide you with a brief overview of this amazing snake.

 - Witnesses say that king cobras look like hypnotizing their prey to submission.

-- However, scientists say that is not actually what’s happening and provides some theories to explain why some prey animals do not escape after confronting cobras;
+- However, scientists say that is not actually what’s happening and provide some theories to explain why some prey animals do not escape after confronting cobras;

 - The prey animals may be frozen due to extreme fear.

-- The prey animals may staring out of curiosity without realizing the danger they face.
+- The prey animals may stare out of curiosity without realizing the danger they face.

 - According to Herps of North Carolina, the fluttering bird in the front of the snake is likely a mother who sacrificed herself in an attempt to divert the snake’s concentration from her nest of babies.